Information for Prospective Students

 To become a certified and licensed speech-language pathologist, a master’s degree is required.
 UCA offers a bachelor’s degree program that provides the foundational coursework for graduate study in communication sciences and disorders, a master’s degree program that prepares students for certification and licensure and a doctoral program for those wishing to pursue careers in higher education and research labs.

 Bachelor's Degree in Communication Sciences and Disorders (CSD).

-This degree is obtained by completing the traditional 4-year track or the 3-year track.
+This degree is obtained by completing the traditional 4-year track.
 To access the official university undergraduate bulletin and Program Completion Plans, refer to the undergraduate bulletin web page.

 Students who transfer from other institutions need to contact a departmental advisor to ensure that they have the necessary coursework for majoring in CSD.
 To view the necessary steps for admission, refer to the Registrar's web page on transfer student policies and procedures.